Treatment Approaches

 • Don’t hesitate to ask your therapist about their training, experience, and approach to treating anxiety.

-Remember that therapy is a collaborative process.
+Remember that therapy is a collaborative process and this is equaly true for anxiety therapy.
 Your active participation and willingness to embrace new perspectives and techniques will greatly contribute to your success.

 John Nolan